-A legal logo does not sell (directly) – it identifies, explained the late logo designer Paul Rand.
+A legal logo design does not sell (directly).
+“It identifies”, explained the late logo designer Paul Rand.
 He should know, with iconic logos for Kleenex, UPS, and IBM on his résumé.
-But the question remains: how can a logo effectively identify your law firm?
+However, the question remains.
+How can a legal logo design effectively identify your law firm?.

-Many logos feature text without images.
-They use commonly-seen fonts and do little to set themselves apart.
+For instance, many law logos feature text without images.
+However, they use commonly-seen fonts and do little to set themselves apart.
 This is a mistake because, unlike many consumer services, potential clients are likely to seek legal advice infrequently.
 Rather than relying on positive word-of-mouth or past experience, potential clients often consult the first legal firm that springs to mind.
-A memorable legal logo effectively ensures your business is recalled when potential clients are in need.
-It also helps dispel the myth that law firms are stuffy and boring.
+A memorable legal logo design effectively ensures your business is recalled when potential clients are in need.
+More importantly, it also helps dispel the myth that law firms are stuffy and boring.

-Images of gavels and the scales of justice are commonly used in law firm logos.
+Firstly, images of gavels and the scales of justice are commonly used in law firm logos.
 While this can make them seem a bit uninspired or even clichéd, these visuals shouldn’t be immediately dismissed.
 Any image can seem original and personalized when it’s created by a talented design team.
-Iconic images also help consumers easily identify your services.
+Secondly, iconic images also help consumers easily identify your services.
 This is particularly important for practices whose names don’t contain industry buzzwords like “law,” “legal,” and “attorneys.”

 Another tactic is to consider the times when potential clients seek legal representation.
 Often these circumstances stress patrons so they may respond to a logo which denotes helpfulness and inclusion.
-Circles are commonly used to represent these values.
-Circles make us think of rings, which imply partnerships and relationships, as well as stability and longevity.
+Furthermore, circles are commonly used to represent these values.
+These make us think of rings, which imply partnerships and relationships, as well as stability and longevity.
 Curves are also perceived as feminine in nature, so they can make your firm appear more welcoming and approachable.
-A circle can form the outline of a logo or feature as an integrated design element.
+Lastly, a circle can form the outline of law logos or feature as an integrated design element.

-Studies show people make a judgment about a product, person, or environment in the first 90 seconds they encounter it.
-It’s estimated that between 62 and 90 percent of that verdict is based on color alone, so its importance in your logo can’t be overstated.
-Every color has a different feel and a range of connotations which your practice will take on if they’re used in your logo.
+More importantly, studies show people make a judgment about a product, person, or environment in the first 90 seconds they encounter it.
+It’s estimated that between 62 and 90 percent of that verdict is based on color alone.
+So its importance in your logo can’t be overstated.
+Every color has a different feel and a range of connotations which your practice will take on if they’re used in your legal logo design.

 Neutral colors like brown and black help reinforce the professional image lawyers wish to present.
 These colors don’t have strong emotional associations, so they’re ideal for firms that want to show they employ strong, no-nonsense attorneys.